-The employment lawyers at Rabner Baumgart Ben-Asher & Nirenberg, P.C. represent employees who have been wrongfully discharged, or whose other workplace rights have been violated, whether by closely held businesses or Fortune 500 companies.
+Rabner Baumgart Ben-Asher & Nirenberg, P.C. represent employees who have been wrongfully discharged, or whose other workplace rights have been violated.
+We handle cases against large Fortune 500 companies, small business, and everything in between.
 We distinguish ourselves by providing sophisticated yet personal legal representation to individuals whose rights have been violated at work.

-Founded in 1988, Rabner Baumgart Ben-Asher & Nirenberg is a New Jersey employment law firm that is large enough to afford our clients the resources necessary to succeed in an array of employment and entrepreneurial-related matters, yet small enough that our clients have direct access to our highly accomplished attorneys with in-depth employment law and business law experience.
+Founded in 1988, Rabner Baumgart Ben-Asher & Nirenberg is large enough to afford our clients the resources necessary to succeed in an array of employment law matters, yet small enough that our clients have direct access to our highly accomplished attorneys who have in-depth experience in the field.

 Our firm is dedicated to enforcing the rights of employees.
 We handle a wide range of employment law disputes for clients in both New Jersey and New York, including ones involving discrimination, harassment, retaliation, employment contracts, family and medical leaves, and wage and hour disputes.

-Our firm has the expertise to draft, review, negotiate and litigate matters involving employment contracts for employees throughout the state.
-For example, we handle matters relating to salary, benefits, commissions, severance, restrictive covenants, stock and stock options.
+Our firm has the expertise to draft, review and negotiate employment agreements, and to negotiate and litigate disputes arising under employment contracts for employees throughout the state.
+For example, we handle matters relating to salary, benefits, bonuses, commissions, severance pay, restrictive covenants, stock and stock options.

-Our New Jersey employment lawyers represent individuals in a wide range of other employment law and business matters.
-For example, we handle cases involving:
+Our New Jersey employment lawyers represent workers in a wide range of other employment law and business matters.
+For example, we have handled matters involving:

-Our firm also has expertise in other areas of law.
-This can be a special benefit to our employment and business law clients because these fields can be integral components of comprehensive representation.
+Our attorneys also have expertise in other areas of law.
+This can be a special benefit to our employment law clients because these fields can be integral components of comprehensive representation.
 Specifically, we handle matters pertaining to:

-Four of our lawyers, Elliot M. Baumgart (2009 to present), David H. Ben-Asher (2006 to present), Jonathan I. Nirenberg (2017 and a "Rising Star" from 2011 to 2013) and Omar A. López (a “Rising Star” from 2017 to present), have been selected by Thomson Reuters to be included in its list of New Jersey Super Lawyers.
+Two of our lawyers, Jonathan I. Nirenberg (2017 to present, and a "Rising Star" from 2011 to 2013) and David H. Ben-Asher (2006 to present), have been selected by Thomson Reuters to be included in its list of New Jersey Super Lawyers.

-Further, five of our attorneys, Elliot M. Baumgart, David H. Ben-Asher, Jonathan I. Nirenberg, Harold Rabner, and Robert Allcorn have been AV® Preeminent™ Peer Review Rated by Martindale-Hubbell® in recognition that their peers consider them to be at the highest level of professional excellence.
+In addition, three of our attorneys, Jonathan I. Nirenberg, David H. Ben-Asher and Harold Rabner have been AV® Preeminent™ Peer Review Rated by Martindale-Hubbell®, recognizing that their peers consider them to be at the highest level of professional excellence.

-For more information, or to schedule a consultation with one of our employment attorneys in New Jersey, you can contact us online or call us at (973) 744-4000.
-We offer consultations in person, by telephone, and by video conferences using platforms such as Zoom and Microsoft Teams.
+For more information about our firm, or to schedule a consultation with one of our employment law attorneys in New Jersey, you can contact us online or call us at (201) 777-2250.
+We offer consultations in person at our office, by telephone, and by video conferences using Zoom.

 Please do not include any confidential or sensitive information in a contact form, text message, or voicemail.
 The contact form sends information by non-encrypted email, which is not secure.
 Submitting a contact form, sending a text message, making a phone call, or leaving a voicemail does not create an attorney-client relationship.